Skip to content

 Julie Sherman is a Licensed Mental Health therapist with 20 years of experience helping clients to make positive changes in their lives.
 She has successfully worked with Families, Individuals, Children, Teens and Young adults over the course of her career.

 In addition, her experience working with children with exceptional educational needs has provided her with the ability to assist parents in navigating the public-school system and understanding their rights and the obligations of public schools.
-She is familiar with services offered within the schools such as 504s, Individual Education Plans, Functional Behavioral Assessments and Positive Behavior Intervention Plans and can support parents to make sure that their children are receiving the services to help them reach their full potential; academically, emotionally and behaviorally.
+She is familiar with services offered within the schools such as 504s, Individual Education Plans, Functional Behavioral Assessments and Positive Behavior Intervention Plans, and can support parents to make sure that their children are receiving the services to help them reach their full potential; academically, emotionally and behaviorally.

 She understands that each person is unique and takes an individualized, goal-oriented approach in her work, using a multidisciplinary approach such as cognitive behavioral therapy, or solution focused therapy techniques to tailor interventions to best meet the needs of her clients.
 Julie works TOGETHER with her clients to develop new coping strategies and skills to implement the changes to make a positive impact in their lives.